JuliaCon/www.juliacon.org/2024/venue-hotels.md

 ## Pullman Eindhoven Cocagne

-A 4 star Superior hotel where all conveniences are taken care of.
+A 4-star superior hotel where all conveniences are taken care of.

 Distance from venue: 1.4 km.
 Use this [link](https://all.accor.com/promotions-offers/hotel-events/owm016784-001-juliacon-2024.en.shtml).